AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 4. Compute the attention scores for the current token $a_t = \text{softmax}\left(\frac{q_t K_t^\top}{\sqrt{d}}\right) \in \mathbb{R}^t$.
 5. Compute the layer output $o_t = a_t V_t \in \mathbb{R}^d$.

-A framework like PyTorch is unable to compute the dot-products of step 4 and 5 on non contiguous tensors.
+A framework like PyTorch is unable to compute the dot-products of step 4 and 5 on non-contiguous tensors.
 So vLLM splits these per block.
 Imagine that a block $j$ can hold the key and value vectors of $B$ tokens.
 You may retrieve $K_j, V_j \in \mathbb{R}^{B \times d}$.
 Since a block is a contiguous chunk of memory, it is possible to compute the following block-wise dot-product:

 $$